HaGGARdTREASon/CanopyAI/README.md

 pinned: false
 ---

-# Static WebGPU AI App
+# In-Browser AI Assistant

-This Space runs AI model inference directly inside your web browser using WebGPU and Transformers.js.
+Runs SmolLM2-360M-Instruct locally in your browser using WebGPU and Transformers.js.